 The abundance estimate for this stock of killer whales is a direct count of individually identifiable animals.
-Other estimates of the overall population size (i.e., N{BEST}) and associated CV(N) are not currently available.
-Thus, the minimum population estimate (N{MIN}) for the Eastern North Pacific Southern Resident stock of killer whales is 84 animals.
+It is thought that the entire population is censused every year.
+This estimate therefore serves as both a best estimate of abundance and a minimum estimate of abundance.
+Thus, the minimum population estimate $(N{MIN})$ for the Eastern North Pacific Southern Resident stock of killer whales is 80 animals.